mynah22/Homelab-Guides/firstConfig.md

 ### Caveat
 The newest version of ESXI that runs on the server used in this build is 6.0.0 - This is an old version, and is unsupported.
 6.5.0 will install, but crashes as soon as it tries to write to the filesystem.

-I cannot find a way to obtain license keys or installation ISOs for 6.0.0.
+The license for 6.0.0 is free, but I cannot find a way to obtain license keys or installation ISOs any longer.
 If you do not already have them, then will need to either use a different server compatible with ESXI 7+, or a different hypervisor like proxmox

-### Hardware utilized in this build:
+### Hardware utilized in this build
 - HP DL380 G7 2u rack server
 - A few ethernet cords (I count 3, but 4 couldn't hurt)
 - A PC with ethernet port (for configuration of hypervisor / VMs)
 - Archaic desktop (FreeNAS host via ISCSI) (not needed)

-## Big picture architecture:
+## Services overview
+### Hypervisor & guest VMs
 HP Rack server has the ESXI hypervisor installed.
 ESXI hosts 2 Virtual Machines -  PFSense and Ubuntu Server

 1. PFSense provides a variety of standard network services, as well as a DNS blackhole for adblocking, and custom DNS / DHCP configuration.

-2. The Ubuntu VM directly runs a Wireguard instance, providing VPN access
+2. The Ubuntu VM directly runs a Wireguard instance, providing VPN access, and hosting other services via docker

+### Docker containers
 The Ubuntu VM does not run any other services directly - instead, it is a docker host running the following containers:
 1. Traefik
     - Reverse proxy & load balancer